Go to Forum

 We are aware of four organizations in the United States that maintain registries of personal coats of arms, listed below in the order in which they were established.
 Information on pricing is current as best we were able to determine as of the dates indicated in each entry.
 Check directly with the organization concerned for current information.

-The NEHGS, founded in 1845, established its committee on heraldry in 1864.
-The committee, which is the oldest non-governmental heraldic organization in the world, registers or records arms “rightfully borne” within the United States and by U.S. citizens abroad.
+The New England Historic Genealogical Society, founded in 1845, established its Committee on Heraldry in 1864.
+The Committee, which is the oldest non-governmental heraldic organization in the world, registers or records arms “rightfully borne” within the United States and by U.S. citizens abroad.
 The committee accepts applications in four categories:

 Arms in the other three categories are “recorded,” not “registered.”
 These include:

-Arms registered with the committee (i.e., those in the first category, those brought to the United States before 1917) are periodically published in the New England Historical and Genealogical Register, then subsequently collected and printed in separate pamphlets under the title A Roll of Arms, Registered by the Committee on Heraldry of the New England Historical Genealogical Society.
-The first pamphlet was published in 1928 and the most recent, the ninth, in 1980.
+Arms registered with the Committee (i.e., those in the first category, arms of foreign origin dating to before 1917) are periodically published in the New England Historical and Genealogical Register, then subsequently collected and printed in booklets (10 thus far) under the title A Roll of Arms, Registered by the Committee on Heraldry of the New England Historical Genealogical Society.
+In 2013 the NEHGS published a collected edition of the entire roll.

-The Committee on Heraldry currently charges $100 for the recording of newly assumed arms.
+As of May 2016, the Committee on Heraldry charges $50 for registering or recording a coat of arms in any of the categories above.
 This covers only the costs of defraying the Committee’s operating expenses; no certificate of registration or emblazonment of the arms is provided.
+More information and instructions for contacting the Committee are available on its website.

 The Augustan Society, an association now based in Orlando, Florida, and devoted to research on historic, genealogical, heraldic, and chivalric matters, was organized in 1957 and began registering arms in 1966.
 Both members and non-members of the society may register personal as well as institutional coats of arms, banners, and badges, whether for themselves or on behalf of an ancestor.
 The basic fee as of February 2010 is $150.00 ($120.00 for Augustan Society members).
 If multiple items are registered simultaneously, such as arms and a badge, cost adjustments are applicable.